As PPC budgets continue to grow, so too will the demand for experienced pay-per-click services.

-Unbounce has created this brief, useful tutorial for writing PPC ad copy.
-The biggest takeaway here is, not surprisingly, write like a human speaking to other humans.
-Focus on the end needs, wants and outcomes of your target customers.
+Unbounce has created this brief, useful tutorial for writing PPC ad copy to improve click-through rates.
+The biggest takeaway here is, not surprisingly, to write like a human speaking to other humans.
+Focus on the end needs, wants, and outcomes of your target customers.

 Without a doubt, the most important part of PPC text ads copy is the headline.
 It's the largest part of the ad, the part we see first, and what triggers an emotional reaction.
 In this tutorial for writing PPC headlines that convert, PPC expert Andrew Lolk at White Shark Media takes a deep dive into the art and science of writing amazing ad copy.

 But without a doubt, the biggest takeaway from this guide is that writing effective headlines is about much more than throwing your main keyword in the headline and hoping for the best.
 In fact, as Andrew points out, many of the best headlines today omit the keyword entirely.
 So next time you're writing headlines for ads, test a few sans-keywords.

 Oli Gardner and the Unbounce team continue to unleash their PPC knowledge with this epic 50-page ebook for building the ultimate PPC landing pages.
 This is Unbounce's bread and butter—building better landing pages for PPC marketers—and it's definitely worth the read.

 For example, the guide explains the difference between responsive design and dedicated mobile landing pages, and when to use each.
 Once again, Unbounce takes complex concepts in the PPC marketing space and distills them into a clear, concise tutorial.

-This "Entertaining" Guide to building and optimizing landing pages is written by none other than Oli Gardner, the founder of Unbounce and leading PPC expert.
-Covering many of the same ideas as the PPC Landing Page ebook, this tutorial takes a more light-hearted approach, sprinkling in a variety of fun examples and light-hearted memes.
-I, for one, enjoy this style of writing as it helps me learn and absorb material much more easily.
+This tutorial takes a more light-hearted approach, covering many of the same ideas as the PPC Landing Page ebook, sprinkling in various fun examples and light-hearted memes.
+I, for one, enjoy this writing style as it helps me learn and absorb material much more easily.

 This incredible PPC tutorial truly covers every detail for building PPC landing pages.
-It's not surprising how detailed this article is, given that the author Graham Charlton is editor in chief of ClickZ, a long-time authority in the digital advertising and pay per click space.
+It's not surprising how detailed this article is, given that the author Graham Charlton is editor-in-chief of ClickZ, a long-time authority in digital advertising and the pay-per-click space.

-The checklist overlaps with Unbounce guides in many areas, but also stands out in others.
+The checklist overlaps with Unbounce guides in many areas but also stands out in others.
 Namely, it looks at a high-level view of the different types of landing pages, and when to use them.
 Graham also shares a few points for capturing visitors who don't convert, but may end up converting later on in some other way.

 PPC consultants spend a large part of their careers searching for the ideal keywords to target—those that lead to the most clicks and conversions.
 However, fewer devote as much time and energy to building a negative keyword list, despite the crucial role that negative keywords play in maximizing the ROI of an AdWords campaign.
 The fact is, negative keywords are equally important to the success of any PPC marketing campaign, and this tutorial on using negative keywords shows just how to identify and use negative keywords effectively.

-Author Igor Belogolovsky points out that building a negative keyword list is about more than just omitting keywords like "free", "torrent" or adult-related searches.
-While that aspect is important, it's also about identifying "blind-side" keywords that may drive up conversion costs—ie, keywords you would not expect to show up for searches unrelated to your brand.
+Author Igor Belogolovsky points out that building a negative keyword list is about more than just omitting keywords like "free", "torrent", or adult-related search terms.
+While that aspect is important, it's also about identifying "blind-side" keywords that may drive up conversion costs—ie, keywords you would not expect to show up for search results unrelated to your brand.

 Everything you could possibly want to know about Ad Extensions is in this ebook from Wordstream.
 Seriously, everything.
 That's why we chose at this the sole free PPC tutorial in the Ad Extensions category.

-The ebook is broken down into 6 sections, one for each of the different extension types: Location Extensions, Product Extensions, Sitelinks, Call Extensions, Communication Extensions, Offer Extensions.
+The ebook is broken down into 6 sections, one for each of the different extension types: Location Extensions, Product Extensions, Sitelinks, Call Extensions, Communication Extensions, and Offer Extensions.

 There's a lot of information here, so it's best to move through it at your own pace.
-Remarketing can take some time to set up, but once it's up and running it's a powerful tool in any PPC marketer's arsenal.
+Remarketing can take some time to set up, but once it's up and running, it's a powerful tool in any PPC marketer's arsenal.